bsoman3/Meeseeks/README.md

 * If you have Hyper-V
     1. Create a new Internal Virtual Switch.
     2. Connect both your virtual machines to that switch.
+    3. Gotcha: Hyper-V doesn't allow bi-directional clipboard.
+In the menu bar on the VM window, there is a "Clipboard" option.
+You will be using that instead.

 ### Testing your setup
 1. Ping from Carrie to Sue.